mmmmmm1988/YangChi_resume/README.md

 **Teaching Assistant**, University of Cincinnati, Spring 2010-2011: in Ad Hoc and Sensor Networks class.

-**Internship**, Institute of Computing Technology, Chinese Academy of Sciences, Summer 2007: Tested functions and reliability of a SOA framework with Java.
+**Internship**, Institute of Computing Technology, Chinese Academy of Sciences, Summer 2007: Tested functions and reliability of a SOA framework with **Java**.